 Pronunciation of 'Atherosclerosis'

-Atherosclerosis is pronounced as 'ˌæθəroʊskləˈroʊsɪs' in English (en-US).
-It refers to a condition in which the arteries become narrowed and hardened due to a buildup of plaque around the artery wall.
+The word 'atherosclerosis' refers to a medical condition in which the arteries become narrowed and hardened due to a buildup of plaque.
+It is pronounced as /ˌæθəroʊskləˈroʊsɪs/ in English.

 Word Origin

-The term 'atherosclerosis' originates from Greek, where 'athero-' means 'gruel or paste' and '-sclerosis' means 'hardening'.
+The word 'atherosclerosis' originates from Greek, where 'athero-' means 'gruel' or 'paste' and 'sclerosis' means 'hardening'.

 Pronunciation Details